peterhenryd/herbolution/README.md

 # herbolution

-Herbolution is a 3D voxel game written in Rust to help me learn low-level graphics programming as well as to satisfy some of my blocky creative urges.
+Herbolution is a 3D voxel game written in Rust.

 ## Building